Avdhesh24/Task_Management/README.md

 Task Details: View detailed information about each task.
 Task Status: Mark tasks as completed or in-progress.
 Responsive UI: The app is optimized for both Android and web devices.

 Backend (Spring Boot)
 User Registration & Login: Endpoints for user registration and login.
 Task Management: APIs to create, update, delete, and retrieve tasks.
 JWT Authentication: Secure login using JWT tokens for authentication.
 Database: Uses a relational database (like MySQL) to store users and tasks.

 Technologies Used

 Frontend (Flutter):
 Flutter SDK
 Dart Programming Language
 Provider for state management
 HTTP package for API integration

 Backend (Spring Boot):
 Spring Security
 Spring Data JPA
 JWT for authentication
-MySQL for persistent storage
+MySQL Database for persistent storage
 Setup Instructions

 Prerequisites
 Before starting the setup, make sure you have the following installed on your local machine: